 Send a Credit Dispute Letter

-After the creditor receives notice of a dispute from the credit bureau, it must investigate, review the relevant information, and report the results back to the consumer reporting company.
+After the creditor receives notice of a dispute from the credit bureau, it must investigate, review the relevant information, and report the results back to the credit reporting agency.

 You will hear back from the credit bureau about 30 days after they receive the letter.
-Often times you will receive the results of your dispute sooner than that.
+Often you will receive the results of your dispute sooner than that.

-The FTC does not resolve individual consumer disputes, but it’s important that you have the complaint filed for your records in case you decide to hire an attorney as willful failure to comply with the law may subject the credit bureau to civil liability.
+The FTC does not resolve individual consumer disputes, but it’s essential that you have the complaint filed for your records in case you decide to hire an attorney as willful failure to comply with the law may subject the credit bureau to civil liability.

 Getting Professional Help